ChrisWhealy/parse-sap-odata/README.md

 | Version | Description
 |--:|---
+1.3.4 | Improve and expand tests<br>No changes to functionality
 1.3.3 | Internal refactoring to improve architectural consistency<br>No changes to functionality 1.3.2 | Generate metadata for `Association`s and `AssociationSet`s
 1.3.1 | Internal optimisation and refactoring.<br>No changes to functionality